-One more major perk to China is that all ILP volunteers are spending their vacation time in China (you can’t leave the country during your semester because of visa restrictions) which means you won’t need to spend money on expensive flights to other countries for vacation.
+One more major perk to China is that all ILP volunteers are spending their vacation time in China (you aren't leaving the country during your semester because of visa restrictions) which means you won’t have to spend money on expensive flights to other countries for vacation.

 Since the train system is so affordable, you might not even end up flying anywhere in China depending on where you choose to vacation.
 China is probably our #1 pick for volunteers who are sticking to a budget.

-Want more help about affording a semester abroad?
+Want to see more about a semester abroad in these countries?